maxhoesel-ansible/ansible-collection-smallstep/README.md

 Via ansible-galaxy (recommended):

-`ansible-galaxy collection install maxhoesel.smallstep`
+`ansible-galaxy collection install maxhoesel.smallstep>=your-step-cli-version,<next-major-version`

+For more information about supported step-cli versions, see the support notice at the beginning of this file.

-Alternatively, you can download a collection archive from a [previous release](hhttps://github.com/maxhoesel/ansible-collection-smallstep/releases).
+Alternatively, you can download a collection archive from a [previous release](hhttps://github.com/maxhoesel-ansible/ansible-collection-smallstep/releases).

 You can also clone this repository directly if you want a slightly more up-to-date (and potentially buggy) version.

-`ansible-galaxy collection install git+https://github.com/maxhoesel/ansible-collection-smallstep`
+`ansible-galaxy collection install git+https://github.com/maxhoesel-ansible/ansible-collection-smallstep`

 ## Getting started (Step-By-Step)